lyoganathan/MPRAGE_FLASH_LUT/README.md

 import pandas as pd
 from MPRAGE_FLASH_lookup import generate_lookup
 ```
 Generating the table, this takes about 5 minutes.
-The arguments are sequence parameters for the T1W and PDW images: TI, ES, TD, alpha, pe1, enc_scheme,ES_PD,alpha_PD,pe1_PD
+The arguments are sequence parameters for the T1W and PDW images: TI, ES, TD, alpha, pe1, enc_scheme, ES_PD, alpha_PD, pe1_PD
 ```
 T1_lookup = generate_lookup(1,0.007916,1.1,12,100,
   'centric',0.007916,4,180)